maudnals/demo-normalize/README.md

 - [ ] make a cooler scene
 - [ ] make it overall cooler: use microphone, camera, make it interactive... ???
 - [ ] use some more nice webGL effects such as shaky shake
+- [ ] use background position so that image is always nicely displayed
+- [ ] automate artowrk infprmation retrieval -- write a scraper in node JS!
+- [ ] support mobile devices
+- [ ] add window resize event

 ## Built with
 * Parcel